boilingpenguin/4chan-scraper/README.md

 This simple Python script uses 4chan's read-only APIs (https://github.com/4chan/4chan-API) to scrape the information from the front page of a given imageboard.
 In addition to saving every image posted to the board, the script will also generate multiple CSV files that record which threads were on the front page at a given time.
 A folder is generated for each thread's images, as well as an individual CSV file that records each reply in the thread as well.

+I'm doing research on anonymous online communities, the ways they communicate with one another, and how they're able to influence real events in the physical world.
+Rather than manually browsing and downloading content from 4chan imageboards, I built this script to automatically scrape the most recent content from a given 4chan imageboard.

 ## Required Modules: ##
 This script uses the following python modules:
 - unidecode